johnnovak/clap-tutorial/README.md

 ### Install vcpkg

+If you don't have vcpkg installed yet:

     git clone https://github.com/microsoft/vcpkg.git
     cd vcpkg && bootstrap-vcpkg.sh

+Then append this to your `.bashrc` or `.zshrc`:

     export VCPKG_ROOT=<vcpkg_repo_location>
     export PATH=$VCPKG_ROOT:$PATH

-These instructions are for Linux and macOS; run `bootstrap-vcpkg.bat` on Windows and set the `PATH` Windows enviroment variable accordingly.
+On Windows, run `bootstrap-vcpkg.bat` instead and set the `PATH` Windows enviroment variable accordingly.

 ## Building